-At your physician’s recommendation, our embryologists will work with a geneticist to perform genetic screening to select embryos free of chromosomal abnormalities and specific genetic disorders that can interfere with embryo implantation, result in pregnancy loss or in the birth of a child with physical or developmental problems.
+At your physician’s recommendation, our embryologists will work with a geneticist to perform genetic screening in order to select embryos that are free of chromosomal abnormalities and specific genetic disorders that can interfere with embryo implantation, result in pregnancy loss, or in the birth of a child with physical or developmental problems.
 Your physician may recommend genetic testing if your medical history or age indicates that your embryos could be affected by a genetic disease.

 Phase 4: Embryo Transfer

-This is the return of the embryos that have developed in our laboratory to the uterus.
+In the final procedural phase of IVF, the embryos that have developed in our laboratory are implanted, or returned, into the uterus.
 The embryo transfer procedure is simpler than the egg retrieval, with no need for anesthesia.
 A speculum is inserted in the vagina and a very fine, soft catheter is eased through the cervix.
 The embryos are then released into the middle of the uterus through the catheter.
 The patient will return to their home the same day, and ideally, physical activity should be limited for the next day or two.
 Embryo implantation should begin within a few days and is followed by a pregnancy test.

 Phase 5: Follow up Blood Tests and Obstetrical Appointment

 Eight to 14 days after transfer, the patient will have a pregnancy test.
 We recommend the pregnancy test and first obstetric ultrasound (if applicable) be done at our practice so that we can offer full medical and emotional support.